getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 Fixes MYAPP-317
 ```

-When Sentry sees this, we’ll automatically annotate the matching issue with a reference to the commit, and, later, when that commit is part of a release, we’ll mark the issue as resolved.
+When Sentry sees this, we’ll automatically annotate the matching issue with reference to the commit, and later, when that commit is part of a release, we’ll mark the issue as resolved.

 ### Bitbucket Server

-You can now use the data from your Bitbucket Server commits to help you find and fix bugs faster.
+You can use the data from your Bitbucket Server commits to help find and fix bugs faster.

 #### Installing Bitbucket Server with Sentry